Sokol111/ecommerce-infrastructure/cmd/seeder/README.md

 # In another terminal, run the seeder
 cd cmd/seeder
-go run . -verbose
+go run .
 ```

 ## Adding More Demo Data

-Edit `seed-data.yaml` to add:
+Edit `seed-data.json` to add:
 - New categories
 - New products
-- Update service URLs
+- Update service URLs in `config.yaml`

 The seeder will:
 1. Create all categories first
-2. Map category names to their generated IDs
-3. Upload images (if specified)
+2. Upload images (if specified)
-4. Create products with proper category and image references
+3. Create products with proper category and image references